Tito Puente Day

 Service during WWII gave him the chance to attend Julliard on the GI Bill where he studied orchestration and theory.

 His contribution especially in bringing Latin music to North American ears is incalculable.

 Tito Puente was influenced by the drumming of Gene Krupa.

-After his hopes of pursuing a dance career were dashed due to an serious ankle injury he became the drummer with Machito’s band.
+After his hopes of pursuing a dance career were dashed due to a serious ankle injury he became the drummer of Machito’s band.

 Tito’s popularity peaked during the 1950s as he gained acceptance with mainstream audiences, introducing Afro-Cuban music to the masses.